ctrlaltdeleon/infinitygauntlet/soul/poems/imagination.md

 but how you drive with this vehicle is all up to you

-imagination is driving on a road that never stops upon this aspalt, you'll observe ideas, inspiration, and even shops this vehicle will send you anywhere as long as you commit takes you to the narrow depths of valleys, to the sky eaven touching summits
+imagination is driving on a road that never stops upon this asphalt, you'll observe ideas, inspiration, and even shops this vehicle will send you anywhere as long as you commit takes you to the narrow depths of valleys, to the sky, even touching summits

-remember, with imagineation, you will always know, you can go anywhere you want to go
+remember, with imagination, you will always know, you can go anywhere you want to go